PreciousChicken/blog/content/posts/hugo-link-same-page.md

 ---
-title: "Linking to the same page in Hugo"
+title: "Linking to a heading in the same page in Hugo"
 date: 2022-02-20T14:58:24Z
 tags: ["Hugo", "Markdown", "HTML"]
 categories: ["Web development"]
-description: "Linking to an element on the same page in Hugo framework"
+description: "Linking to an element on the same page in Hugo framework markdown"
 enableToc: false
 draft: false
 ---

+Linking to another page in markdown in [Hugo](https://gohugo.io/) is easy: i.e. `[Auntie Beeb](https://www.bbc.co.uk/)` renders as [Auntie Beeb](https://www.bbc.co.uk/) - but when you want a link to a heading in the same page I can never remember, so this is a quick aide-memoire:

 ## HTML